atlemann/atlemann.github.io/_drafts/publish-fake-git-tag.md

 ### Publishing our NuGet

-FAKE doesn't have a helper for `dotnet nuget pack` yet, so we can just use `DotNet.exec` instead.
-Here we're getting our NuGet URL and API-KEY from environment variables:
+NuGet packages can be pushed using `dotnet nuget push` which we can invoke using FAKE's `DotNet.exec` helper.
+Here we're getting the NuGet feed URL and API-KEY from environment variables and then we search all `Release` folders for `.nupkg` files to push:

 ```fsharp
 Target.create "Push" (fun _ ->
     let nugetServer = Environment.environVarOrFail "NUGET_WRITE_URL"
     let apiKey = Environment.environVarOrFail "NUGET_WRITE_APIKEY"

     let result =
         !!"**/Release/*.nupkg"
         |> Seq.map (fun nupkg ->